 Car theft is common.
 Very few vehicles are recovered.
 Car break-ins are also common in residential areas or near parks, especially when valuables are left in sight.
 Keep luggage and personal possessions out of sight when parked.
 Park in a secure facility wherever possible.

 'Drink spiking' occurs, especially at popular night spots.
 Never leave your food or drinks unattended.
 Never accept food or drinks from strangers.

 ATM skimming and credit card fraud are common.
 Internet fraud also occurs.

 Organised criminal groups are active in casinos and nightclubs, and are involved in prostitution.
-Although rare, violent crime, including bombings and shootouts, generally attributed to turf wars between rival gangs, can occur.
+Although rare, violent crime, including bombings and shootouts, usually related to turf wars between rival gangs, can occur.